DustinVenegas/dotfiles/nvim/README.md

 ## Plugins

-This configuration is intended to gracefully handle missing plugins, themes, and fonts. vim-plug is a hard depndency and is therefore committed directly to the repository.
+This configuration is intended to gracefully handle missing plugins, themes, and fonts. vim-plug is a hard dependency and is therefore committed directly to the repository.
 You'll need to run `:PlugInstall` in short order to load plugins, themes, etc.

 Why do we take a hard dependency on vim-plug, but ignore the plugin submodules?
 Some plugins have different platform requirements.
-They've been for Windows compatability in the past.
+They've been for Windows compatibility in the past.
 While not ideal for consistency, this has been sufficient for my needs.

 **Note,** if you try to execute `nvim-qt.exe` and a window opens but never really loads then there might be a missing configuration issue.
 Run `nvim.exe` to ensure there are no configuration errors.
 You may have to run `:PlugInstall` using the command-line version, `nvim.exe`.